Spiderwort flowers.

 Garden tips: Spiderwort is a great addition to any landscape because it can bloom year-round in many parts of Florida.
 To keep plants looking healthy, cut them back in late summer (or when they appear to stop blooming).
 They will bounce back in fall.
 Spiderwort spreads easily, but if kept under control, it can be used as a border plant.
 It is striking in mass when in bloom.

-Spiderwort is often available from nurseries that specialize in Florida native plants.
+Spiderwort is available from nurseries that specialize in Florida native plants.
 Visit www.plantrealflorida.org to find a nursery in your area.